-To use your own build.gradle file when building the APK from Unity, use the Custom Gradle Template checkbox under Player SettingsA settings manager that lets you set various player-specific options for the final game built by Unity.
-More info
+To use your own build.gradle file when building the APK from Unity, enable the Custom Gradle Template property on the Player window.

-See in Glossary.
-This will generate a default mainTemplate.gradle for you, which you can edit.
-This template contains several variables that will be filled in by the Unity build process, such as
+mainTemplate.gradle file for you, which you can edit.
+This template contains several variables that are completed] by the Unity build process, such as

-See in Glossary directory in the same way (although there is currently no automatic way to do this).
+settingsTemplate.gradle file in your Plugins directory in the same way (although there is currently no automatic way to do this).
 This file is responsible for including your library projects, so unless you want to also override that process, the file should at least contain this line:

 which will be replaced by include directives to all your libraries.